Howard-Hsiao/AI-CUP_stas_semantic_segmentation/README.md

     --show --show-dir output \
     --show-score-thr 0.05 --coco
 ```
-You can modify **--show-case** parameter to change the output folder.
+You can modify **--show-dir** parameter to change the output folder.
 If you use the setting above, the result would be store at the /output/seg_result/

 ## Other Links
 > **Original CBNet**: See [CBNet: A Novel Composite Backbone Network Architecture for Object Detection](https://github.com/VDIGPKU/CBNet).